 Aired on July 21 2017, Teresa Chan and Amy Streitwieser join the Delta Dispatches podcast Episode 20: The Mid-Barataria Sediment Diversion.
 In this episode, Teresa and Amy talk with host Simone Maloz about scoping for the environmental impact study of the Mid-Barataria Sediment Diversion project.

 We are continually planning workshops around the Gulf on the ongoing recovery and restoration processes.
-Please email us if you have questions about when and where the next event will take place.
 We also host seminars and telebriefings on an as-needed basis.
-Please email us if you have a specific topic you would like us to address.
+Please email us if you have any questions, comments, or ideas for current and future events.

 View our "ELI Events" page for details about previous seminars and telebriefings that ELI has organized on Deepwater Horizon issues.